Divyasri199/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the Managed Instance service tiers documentation.

-### Task 1: Create an SMB network share on the Sql2008-SUFFIX VM
+### Task 1: Create an SMB network share on the Sql2008-<inject key="Suffix" /> VM

-In this task, you create a new SMB network share on the Sql2008-SUFFIX VM.
+In this task, you create a new SMB network share on the Sql2008-<inject key="Suffix" /> VM.
 DMS uses this shared folder for retrieving backups of the `WideWorldImporters` database during the database migration process.

 1. On the Sql2008-<inject key="Suffix" /> VM, open **Windows Explorer** by selecting its icon on the Windows Taskbar.